Skip to content

 Take advantage of a FREE VA Claim Discovery Call with an experienced Team Member.
 Learn what you’ve been missing so you can FINALLY get the disability rating and compensation you’ve earned for your service.

-Property Tax Exemptions for Oklahoma Veterans
+Property Tax Exemptions

-To qualify for these Oklahoma veteran benefits, you must be a state resident and veteran of the armed forces or the Oklahoma National Guard receiving compensation from the VA with a service-connected, 100% permanent and total (P&T) disability rating.
-Unremarried surviving spouses of veterans meeting this requirement are also eligible.
+To qualify for these Oklahoma veteran benefits, you must be a state resident and veteran of the armed forces or the Oklahoma National Guard receiving compensation from the VA with a service-connected, 100% permanent, and total (P&T) disability rating.

 The Oklahoma Department of Veterans Affairs sends letters to every veteran qualified for this exemption.
-You can download the 100 percent DAV exemption form online.

-Income Tax Benefits for Oklahoma Veterans
+Income Tax Benefits

 Great news for service members who are residents of Oklahoma—there’s no state income tax on active duty military pay!

-Spouses can file for Oklahoma state income tax exemption with Form OW-9-MSE.
+Spouses can file for Oklahoma state income tax exemption with Form OW-9-MSE

-While income tax is charged on military retirement pay, there are exemptions.
-Keep in mind Oklahoma’s state income tax rate ranges up to 5 percent, depending on income.
 Veterans receiving military retirement may exclude 75 percent of their retirement pay or $10,000 (whichever is greater) on their state income return.
 This sum cannot be greater than the amount included in your federal adjusted gross income.

-Military disability pay and VA Dependency and Indemnity Compensation (DIC) pay are never taxed—as a veteran you can simply deduct your disability or DIC pay from your adjusted gross income for the state.
+Military disability pay and VA Dependency and Indemnity Compensation (DIC) pay are never taxed.
+As a veteran, you can simply deduct your disability or DIC pay from your adjusted gross income for the state.

-Education Benefits for Oklahoma Veterans
+Education Benefits

 Oklahoma In-State Tuition Rates for Veterans

 The State of Oklahoma waives its normal 12-month residency requirement for in-state tuition rates for qualifying veterans and their dependents.
-Qualified vets are also not required to be enrolled in a state college in order to gain residency for their dependents.
-The following personnel are approved for in-state tuition:

 1. Non-resident service members, their spouses, and dependents (must show proof that they’re stationed in Oklahoma on full-time active duty orders for more than 30 days).